ETML-ES-PROJ-LABE-LAFE/LesMarteauxPatissiers-Backend/README.md

 ### API Endpoints

-If you run the applicationy, you can use swagger to check API Endpoints on the link [HERE](http://localhost:8080/swagger-ui.html)
+If you run the application, you can use swagger to check API Endpoints on the link [HERE](http://localhost:8080/swagger-ui.html).\
-Otherwise you can see them [HERE](https://github.com/ETML-ES-PROJ-LABE-LAFE/LesMarteauxPatissiers-Backend/wiki/API-END-POINTS) to see the end points
+Otherwise, you can see them [HERE](https://github.com/ETML-ES-PROJ-LABE-LAFE/LesMarteauxPatissiers-Backend/wiki/API-END-POINTS).

-### CORS Configuration

-The application is configured to allow CORS requests from `http://localhost:8081`.
-You can modify this in the `CorsConfig` class or by using the `@CrossOrigin` annotation in your controllers.

 ### Exception Handling